-In the life of the redeemed, we see another form of sorrow, sorrow for sin.
-The conviction of the Spirit is evident in those who walk by the Spirit.
-Sin produces death, and since we have died to our old nature to return to it is to dwell in loss, not victory.
+Sin produces death, and since believers have died to their old nature, to return to it is to dwell in loss not victory.
 When we slide into sin and take our eyes off our Savior, all that remains is darkness.
 Jesus is the light in our world, He illumines the darkness and guides us through adversity.
 Godly sorrow leads us to repentance that restores our sight and guides us into all joy.

 The slippery slope of sin is a constant reminder of the old nature that resides in our being, the end of this nature will be death and death is no more prevalent than at a funeral.

 A funeral for a person who has rejected God’s gift of salvation is truly a time of sorrow.
-The hope that remains is for those who are still living that they might recognize the brevity of life and reconsider their position before a Just and Holy God.
-Once we breathe our last breath, the accumulation of deeds, faith, hope, and love has reached its all too abrupt conclusion and we are measured against one of two standards….our own righteousness or the righteousness of Christ in us.
+For those who remain, there is hope that they might recognize the brevity of life and reconsider their position before a Just and Holy God.
+Once we breathe our last breath, the accumulation of deeds, faith, hope, and love has reached its all too abrupt conclusion and we are measured against one of two standards….our own unrighteousness or the righteousness of Christ in us.

 Psalm 39:4 “LORD, make me to know my end, And what is the measure of my days, That I may know how frail I am.”